matheushw/Plantshop/README.md

 * One service provided is a flower decoration rent, where the customer can check all the available time for decoration and rent of a specific theme (for example, a wedding or a birthday party) for the period of time needed.

 ## Project Description

+### Data storage
+Our project will store users data such as password and email in a specific database.
+The products info will also be stored in an dedicated database.

 ### Screens
 #### Homepage
+This page contains a brief

 #### Profile Account